 - Feature: Private space, food delivery allowed

-A Place for Inspiration, “Jongi Magazine Club”
+A Place for Inspiration, “Paper Magazine Club”

+If you like magazines, it’s hard to leave quickly.
 There’s a wide range of domestic and international publications, and you can easily lose track of time just flipping through them.

 The space is quiet, which makes it a good final stop to slow things down and wrap up the day.